filecoin-project/devgrants/open-grants/README.md

 ## 📋 How to apply

-Here are the steps to submit a proposal for the open grant category!
-1. Submit an Open Grants Proposal [`issue`](https://github.com/filecoin-project/devgrants/issues/new?assignees=&labels=&template=open-grant-application.md&title=).
-Make sure to fill in all the categories of the proposal template.
-Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.
+To submit an Open Grant proposal, [create a new issue](https://github.com/filecoin-project/devgrants/issues/new?assignees=&labels=&template=open-grant-application.md&title=) using the Open Grants Proposal template.

 Open Grant proposals are reviewed monthly.
-The deadline for the next wave is **October 31, 2021**

 ## ⌛ After you apply